ewwmy/cheatsheets/microservices-en.md

 > **Sagas** help coordinate long-running business **transactions across multiple services**.

 - Used when a process spans several services that must all complete or roll back together.
-- Each step in the saga is a local transaction in a service.
 - If one step fails, compensating actions are triggered to undo previous steps.
 - Sagas ensure data consistency without distributed transactions.